 This reading is perfect for an extension activity, substitute plans or literacy practice and hits on the following Common Core Standards:

 The preview contains the complete “Earthquakes” article.
 Please download it so you can fully see how the resource is structured as well as the quality of writing and questions.

-The article contains a word bank of more complex terms which are highlighted on each page along with fun fact boxes and pictures which stand out and grab the attention of young readers.
+The article contains a word bank of more complex terms that are highlighted on each page along with fun fact boxes and pictures which stand out and grab the attention of young readers.

 **The Best Deal** If you really want to save some money, please consider my Science Reading Comprehension MEGA Bundle – Grades 5-7.
 You will save 67% vs. purchasing each resource individually.

 The Problems You Face

 – Not having the time to properly teach scientific literacy (disciplinary literacy) or improve your students reading comprehension and analysis skills.